Voices of the Valley

 We believe that reading the stories of local residents from all walks of life helps to generate empathy and understanding.
 By focusing on the human element of narrative, recognizing what we all have in common, and attempting to understand our differences, we can make the Valley region a home to all.
 Likewise, the proceeds for this collection go directly to local nonprofit organizations that have similar missions of local art, community, and philanthropy.

-For more information about our nonprofit community writing project, please contact Emily Hill at email@example.com or Erin Kunz at firstname.lastname@example.org or learn more about our organization here.
+For more information about our nonprofit community writing project or to submit stories for this year's event, please contact Emily Hill at email@example.com or Erin Kunz at firstname.lastname@example.org or learn more about our organization here.

 Please note, while Writing Stories: Voices of the Valley collaborates with the UND Writers Conference for its annual reading, Writing Stories: Voices of the Valley is an independent organization.